 Whether you go the traditional publishing route or self-publish, the one thing you are going to have to do yourself is market the book.
 The days of publishing houses running multi-million dollar marketing campaigns are long gone and the bulk of marketing, especially with new authors, falls to the writer.
 Yes, that means you.
 If you aren’t willing to market your book yourself, for at least three years, then you probably shouldn’t even publish the book.

-James is the author of The M-16 Agenda and Sex, Lies, and the Classroom; two books with grit and flavor!
+and Sex, Lies, and the Classroom; two books with grit and flavor!
 You can read the a the full interview on Mystery Writers Unite on Tuesday, October 18, 2011.

 2 comments: